Piero24/B.R.I.O.S./.github/README.md

 > **First Time Using BLE?** Start with the [Quick Start](#quick-start) guide above, then explore the scanner mode to understand BLE device discovery: `python3 main.py --scanner 15 -m`

 > [!WARNING]
 > **macOS Privacy Settings**: Ensure Bluetooth permissions are granted for your terminal application in *System Settings → Privacy & Security → Bluetooth*.
-Without these permissions, Bleissant cannot scan for devices.
+Without these permissions, B.R.I.O.S. cannot scan for devices.

 <p align="right"><a href="#top">⇧</a></p>